puneetzaroo/quad-swarm-rl/README.md

   url       = {https://arxiv.org/abs/2109.07735}
 }
 ```
+### Collision Avoidance and Navigation for a Quadrotor Swarm Using End-to-end Deep Reinforcement Learning
+ICRA 2024

-### Multiple drones: a decentralized control policy for multiple drones in obstacle dense environments.
-(ICRA 2024)
+Multiple drones: a decentralized control policy for multiple drones in obstacle dense environments.
 ```
 @inproceedings{huang2024collision,
   title={Collision avoidance and navigation for a quadrotor swarm using end-to-end deep reinforcement learning},